Struct fortanix_sgx_abi::Usercalls [−][src]

 Errors

-Networking calls taking an address may return the InvalidInput
+Networking calls taking an address may return the InvalidInput error if

 the address could not be interpreted by userspace.